 “Or someone sitting down,” the pathologist muttered.

-“Have you ever tried to kill someone with a poker from a sitting position?”
+“Have you ever tried to kill someone with a poker whilst sat down?”
 Marlowe mused.
 “Not easy.”

 “A poker?”
 I asked, glancing back at the body.

 Marlowe nodded.
 “There’s soot in the wound in his mouth.
 She brought it with her and took it away again, I’d say.
 You wont find it here.”

 “Ok you lot, that’s enough,” I snapped, cutting off the angry mutter.
 “Marlowe, could you wait in the car please?”

 Marlowe drifted out and my team descended on me, all talking loudly, angrily and at once.

 I knew there’d be a lot of questions when I got into the office the next morning so I took my time getting in.
 The rain had stopped in the night and left the sky and the roads damp, grey and washed out.